Sweat Equity Value is in the Eye of the Beholder—the Seller or the Buyer

 - Assets: material/physical assets will figure large.
 When I began to seek the sale of what we called a ‘vaporware’ company, full of expertise and clients, but few tangible assets, I was put under pressure to buy assets, particularly real estate.
 The bank had been pressuring me for years, even though we had no need—renting premises was fine.
 In any event, the means of valuing assets includes acquisition cost, replacement cost, or accumulated depreciation value.
 Maybe those assets could be more (or less) valuable in different ownership.

-Some of the factors may be impacted by the sweat efforts of founding shareholders (and the creation of what they see as sweat equity).
+Some of the factors impacting the valuation may be impacted by the sweat efforts of founding shareholders (and the creation of what they see as sweat equity).
 On the other hand, many sweat efforts that the owners may consider worthy of value, will be downplayed by buyers wanting to minimize the cost of acquisition or push down the value of your equity and increase their own.

 Thus it can be seen that sweat equity is just one factor in valuing a young venture.
 In short, the value of the sweat equity is in the eye of the beholder.
 “I have sweated my guts out and foregone a salary for two years…” says the seller.
 “That was your choice…” says the buyer!